void-linux/void-docs/src/config/lxc.md

 ```

 You may substitute another architecture for `x86_64`, and you may specify a
 `musl` image by adding `--variant musl` to the end of the command.
-See the
+See the [LXC
-[LXC Image Server](http://images.linuxcontainers.org) for a list of available
+Image Server](http://images.linuxcontainers.org) for a list of available
 containers.

+By default, configurations and mountpoints for system containers are stored in
+`/var/lib/lxc`, while configurations for user containers and mountpoints are
+stored in `~/.local/share/lxc`.
+Both of these values can be modified by setting
+`lxc.lxcpath` in the relevant `default.conf`.
+The superuser may launch
+unprivileged containers in the system `lxc.lxcpath`; regular users may launch
+unprivileged containers in their personal `lxc.lxcpath`.

 All containers will share the same subordinate UID and GID maps by default.
 This
 is permissible, but it means that an attacker who gains elevated access within